AC Electrical Panel Upgrade Cost in 2026

 How much of the cost is labor?

-For comparison with HVAC-side labor, read AC Labor Cost Breakdown in 2026.
+For a broader installation labor context, see AC Labor Cost Breakdown in 2026.

 When is an electrical upgrade required?

-If you are comparing larger equipment, see How Much Does a 4 Ton AC Unit Cost in 2026?.
+If you are installing a larger system, also read How Much Does a 4 Ton AC Unit Cost in 2026?.

 Older panels deserve special attention